Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Calligrapher's Supplies include ink, a dozen sheets of parchment, and three quills.

 **Arcana**
-Although calligraphy is of little help in deciphering the content of magical writings, proficiency with these supplies can aid in identifying who wrote a script of a magical nature.
+Although calligraphy is of little help in deciphering the content of magical writings, Proficiency with these supplies can aid in identifying who wrote a script of a magical nature.

 **History**
-This tool proficiency can augment the benefit of successful checks made to analyze or investigate ancient writings, scrolls, or other texts, including runes etched in stone or messages in frescoes or other displays.
+This tool Proficiency can augment the benefit of successful checks made to analyze or investigate ancient writings, scrolls, or other texts, including runes etched in stone or messages in frescoes or other displays.

 **Decipher Treasure Map**
-This tool proficiency grants you expertise in examining maps.
+This tool Proficiency grants you expertise in examining maps.
 You can make an Intelligence check to determine a map's age, whether a map includes any hidden messages, or similar facts.

 | **ACTIVITY** | **DC** |
 | --- | :-: |